Admin

 Another important trend to watch in the coming years is that of Meaningful Use criteria and mandates for EHRs, particularly with regards to existing federal incentive programs.
 Other important factors that affect the future of EHR cost include HIPAA regulations and insurance changes on both a private and a federal level.

-The costs of these EHR systems would also have varying pricing models when targeted towards different types of providers, their speciality and the size of the practice.
+The costs of these EHR systems would also have varying pricing models when targeted towards different types of providers, their specialty and the size of the practice.

 If you are interested in learning more about custom made EHR systems, we would be happy to help.
 At blueEHR, we focus on providing you with the best tools possible to maintain(or build) a robust and reliable custom made electronic health records system; all while weathering the changes in this fast-paced and ever-changing landscape.
 Contact us today and see if we’re the right fit.